hashicorp/vault/website/source/guides/operations/production.html.md

   corruption or loss by modifying or deleting keys.
 Access to the storage backend should be restricted to only Vault to avoid unauthorized access or operations.

+* **Disable shell-commands history**.
+You may want the vault command itself to not appear in history at all.
+Refer to [additional methods](/guides/secret-mgmt/static-secrets.html#additional-discussion) for protecting your static secrets.

+* **Tweak ulimits**.
+It is possible that your Linux distribution have strict process `ulimits`.
+  Consider to review `ulimits` for maximum amount of open files, connections, etc. before going into production.

+* **Docker containers**.
+To leverage ["memory lock"](/docs/configuration/index.html#disable_mlock) feature inside the vault container you should use `overlayfs2` or similar storage driver.